-(4) Where a certificate under this rule is produced in relation to the service of an originating process in accordance with rule 314 or 316, rule 306(4) does not apply in relation to that service.
+(4) Where a certificate under this rule is produced in relation to the service of an originating process in accordance with rule 314, 315A or 316, rule 306(4) does not apply in relation to that service.

-(5) An official certificate stating that an originating process as regards which rule 314 has been complied with has been served on a person personally, or in accordance with the law of the country in which service was effected, on a specified date, being a certificate -
+(5) An official certificate stating that an originating process as regards which rule 314 or 315A has been complied with has been served on a person personally, or in accordance with the law of the country in which service was effected, on a specified date, being a certificate -

-- (a) by a Singapore consular authority in that country; - (b) by the government or judicial authorities of that country; or - (c) by any other authority designated in respect of that country, under the Hague Convention, shall be evidence of the facts so stated.
+- (a) by a Singapore consular authority in that country; - (b) by the government or judicial authorities of that country; or - (c) by any other authority designated in respect of that country, under the Hague Service Convention as defined in rule 315A(6), shall be evidence of the facts so stated.